 Designing the built environment to be inclusive of all ages and abilities is a relatively recent concept.
-Barrier-free architecture, when I was a college student, referred to building construction standards mostly for people with physical handicaps.
-Currently, accessibility guidelines encompass multisensory accommodations for a range of physical and mental abilities.
+Barrier-free, back when I studied architecture, referred to building construction standards for people with a physical handicap.
+Currently, accessibility guidelines encompass multi-sensory accommodations for a range of physical and intellectual abilities.
 Yet, it is often the social barriers that are more insurmountable than the physical ones.
-This is especially true for differently-abled people whose handicap is not always visible but no less stigmatizing.
+This is especially true for people whose handicap is not always visible but no less stigmatizing.
 Even talking about neurological disorders and mental illness can be awkward for the neurotypical.
-The efforts of two round-table discussions held during the Semaine d’Accessibilité at the Musée Quai Branly Jacques Chirac are therefore commendable.
+Two round-table discussions held during the Semaine d’Accessibilité at the Musée Quai Branly Jacques Chirac were enlightening.

-A social anthropologist from Camaroon gave a different point of view with a video of a naked woman bathing herself at a carwash.
-In an urban context, the phenomenon drew crowds of onlookers and a newscam.
-Personal hygiene in her rural village, where attitudes about nudity differ, does not elicit attention.
-The term mental illness is practically non existent in some cultures, according to another account he relayed.
-Some consider problematic behavior an affair of the heart not the head.
-If the heart is considered good, the village cares for the afflicted but if it is bad the person is excluded.
-It was not always clear to me as he spoke of Gabon, Congo or Camaroon which central African country he meant but overall I heard the word sociothérapie and understood “it takes a village”.
-This led to discussion about what is considered “acceptable” shifts not only between cultures but over time.
-For example, people hearing voices and speaking back to them could easily pass for a cellphone conversation.
-Still another perspective came from french author Corine Sombrun who described her experience in Mongolia.
-While making a documentary, the Shaman’s music put her in a trance.
+A social anthropologist from Cameroon gave a different point of view with a video of a naked woman bathing herself at a car wash.
+In an urban context, the phenomenon drew crowds of onlookers.
+Personal hygiene in her rural village, where attitudes about nudity differ, does not elicit such attention.
+The term mental illness is practically non-existent in some cultures.
+He explained that problematic behavior is considered an affair of the heart, not the head.
+If the heart is considered good, the village cares for the afflicted but if it is bad, the person is excluded.
+It was not always clear to me which central African country he meant as he spoke of a few but overall I heard the word sociothérapie and understood “it takes a village”.
+This led to a discussion about how “acceptable” behavior shifts not only between cultures but over time.
+For example, people hearing voices and speaking back to them, nowadays, could easily pass for a cellphone conversation.
+Still another perspective came from french author Corine Sombrun .
+While making a documentary in Mongolia, a Shaman’s music put her in a trance.
 She learned to reproduce this state so that Canadian neurologists could study the alterations in her brain.

-The second presentation was about the artistic practice of people with an intellectual or developmental delay or mental illness.
-Panelists representing four innovative artist collectives La “S” Grand Atelier in Belgium, Espace Multimédia Gantner and Arts Convergences, in France, showed work by their visual artists.
-Each differed slightly in their programming, some have artists from all disciplines, some offer residencies.
-All stressed the importance of considering the artists first and foremost and the disability only in terms of what supports are necessary for the artists to accomplish their projects.
+The second presentation was about the artistic practice of people with developmental delay and/or mental illness.
+Panelists representing innovative artist collectives La “S” Grand Atelier in Belgium, Espace Multimédia Gantner and Arts Convergences in France, showed work by their visual artists.
+Each differed slightly in their programming.
+Some have artists from all disciplines, others offer residencies.
+All stressed the importance of considering the artists first and foremost.
+Disability is only referred to in terms of what supports are needed for the artists to accomplish their projects.

-BrutPop produces music and runs workshops, mostly for autistics, using Fablabs.
-They ran a workshop during accessibility week at the museum inspired by trances and musical instruments from across the globe in Quai Branly’s collection.
-The young participants (ages 9 and up) were able to make their own instruments.
-The collectives participate in cultural festivals, expose in galléries and collaborate across disciplines.
+BrutPop produces music and offers workshops to youth on the autism spectrum.
+The workshop at the museum this week was inspired by musical instruments from Quai Branly’s collection.
+Participants (ages 9 and up) were able to make their own instruments.
+All the artist collectives participate in cultural festivals, expose in galleries and collaborate across disciplines.
 They have distanced themselves from the medical model and most of the support staff or mentors are artists themselves.
-Asked if they considered this art therapy, all answered no but art is a manner of expressing oneself and that the benefit of being recognized by others for your talent has positive effects.
+Asked if they considered this art therapy, all answered “non”.
+Art is a manner of expressing oneself and the benefits of being recognized by others for your talent has positive effects.
 In the case of Art Convergences, the artists are more autonomous but have mental illnesses.
 Nonetheless, the artists that mentor them are not therapists and are not necessarily informed about a diagnosis.
-Art Convergence held an award ceremony at the end showing short videos destimatizing mental illness.
-The full description can be found on the museum’s website in french.
-Click on the title to the right.
+A screening of short films by artists relaying their personal experience with mental illness concluded the program.